Home » Metabolism » Metabolic Diet » Slimming Diets

 This article will consider some of the benefits of a high protein diet, as well as important factors to take into consideration when following this kind of diet.

-First, it should be said that protein is an essential component in anyone’s diet since it is from protein that we gain the amino-acids that are important in making many cells in our bodies; this includes muscles, hair, nails, etc. In general, a healthy person will not lose significant protein other than through hair and nails, so the protein and amino-acids you eat stay in your body.
+First, it should be said that protein is an essential component in anyone’s diet since it is from protein that we gain the amino-acids that are important in making many cells in our bodies; this includes muscles, hair, nails, etc. In general, a person will not lose significant protein other than through hair and nails, so the protein and amino-acids you eat stay in your body.
 However, if you are not well because of an illness or an infection, you may need to consider a higher consumption of protein to replace the protein that is lost.

 Young children also require more protein per pound of body weight due to the growth of their bodies.
 In extreme cases, a protein deficiency accompanied by an energy deficiency can result in a form of protein-energy malnutrition called marasmus, noticeable by loss of body fat and wasting of muscle tissues.
 This, however, is not a common problem for those living in the developed world.